One key to having a viable small-scale farm is producing a high-value product. Learn how to get more return on less land.

 Tell your story!
 Customers want to know about who grows their food and how they grow it.
 By building your product and brand around the qualities customers want, you can capture a larger share of the consumer food dollar.

 Our work with entrepreneurial farmers and ranchers

-The Center for Rural Affairs has helped dozens of ag entrepreneurs and new cooperatives to organize in Nebraska, obtain grant funds for their development, and overcome the legal barriers to selling products.
+The Center for Rural Affairs has helped dozens of agricultural entrepreneurs and new cooperatives to organize in Nebraska, obtain grant funds for their development, and overcome the legal barriers to selling products.
 Products include natural and grassfed meat, ostrich byproducts, grapes, dairy products, plant-based soap, farm-raised trout, ecotourism, compost, meat processing facilities, and buffalo.
 Groups ranged from single farmers/ranchers to multi-state organizations.
 Our expertise resulted in shortened development time for organization startup, legal procedures and product development.